pydantic/pydantic/changes/3061-FaresAhmedb.md

-Fix `AnyUrl.build` doesn't do percent encoding
+Add percent encoding in `AnyUrl` and descendent types